Your Reputation is an Outcome of Your Culture

 “We are marketers building technology together” and “Create WOW”

-The first, “We are marketers building technology together” has led us to develop a Partner Advisory Board and an annual marketing and culture conference, the Create WOW Summit.
+The first, “We are marketers building technology together” has led us to develop a Partner Advisory Board and an annual marketing and culture event, The Create Wow Summit.
 Nearly half of our customers come together each year and celebrate their successes and help us ideate the future of our platform.
 Our development process always starts and ends with our customer’s voice.

-Often we have a customer that is extremely happy and a big promoter of SocialSurvey, but we are unhappy with their execution.
-We usually want more for our customers than they are ready to deploy.
+Often we have a customer that is extremely happy and a big promoter of SocialSurvey, but we are unhappy with our execution.
+We usually want more for our customers than they themselves are ready to deploy.

 These promises have a big impact on our business.
 They have led to a massive tribe-building exercise.
 Our team knows our customers by name.
 The executives often text me personally when they need something.
 Our external promise has internal benefits.
-Because of our internal and external promises, we are able to keep great employees, recruit new team members, and retain customers (tribe members) at an extremely high rate.
+Because of our internal and external promises, we are able to keep great employees, recruit new team members, and retain customers (tribe members).